 Meet the Team

-Mary Watson Avery, Program Manager, Connected Beginnings Training Institute
+Mary Watson Avery, Senior Program Director, Aspire Institute

 Mary Watson Avery, M.S, is the Program Manager at the Connected Beginnings Training Institute.
 Her career has focused on infants, toddlers, preschoolers and their families.
 Her special interests include the professional development of individuals working with families; the play of typical and traumatized children; therapeutic parent education; and the mentoring of early childhood trainers.
 She has been a teacher, administrator and consultant in several urban early childhood programs in New York City and the greater Boston area.
 Mary has also served on the faculty at Harvard Graduate School of Education and was the Director of Family Connections, a community mental health outreach program based at Children's Hospital Boston.
 Mary earned an MS in Infant and Toddler Studies from Wheelock College and a BFA from Manhattanville College in Studio Art.
 She also co-authored and illustrated the children's book, What Is Beautiful?
 (1995, Tricycle Press) with her husband David M. Avery.